galan/dms-exchange-specification/spec/1.0.0-beta.1/dms-exchange-specification-1.0.0-beta.1.md

 ## 3.2 Export-archive

 ### 3.2.1 Structure
 The export-archive contains the export-metadata and all containers.
-The containers can be put into subdirectories for easier structuring and lowering the amount of files/directories inside a single directory.
+The containers MUST be put into subdirectories for easier structuring and lowering the amount of files/directories inside a single directory.
+Directories MAY be nested.
 The subdirectory-names have no relevance for the import.

 Structure:
 ````